-IPRU(INV) requires that all non-MiFID personal investment firms have financial resources of at least £10,000 at all times.
+IPRU(INV) requires that all non-MiFID personal investment firms have financial resources of at least $\pm 10,000$ at all times.
 The Own Funds test is designed to evaluate firms' adherence to this requirement.

-are required to meet the following additional financial resources tests.
+In addition, firms that do not fall within the definition of a low resource firm are required to meet the following additional financial resources tests.